This is the multi-page printable view of this section. Click here to print.

 SRNUnique resource ID in Samsung Cloud Platform

-• In ServiceWatch, it means the SRN of the resource type
+• In ServiceWatch, it refers to the SRN of the resource type

-• In ServiceWatch, it means the event rule name
+• In ServiceWatch, it refers to the name of the event rule

 Resource IDUnique resource ID in the service

-Event Pattern Setting StatusDisplay event pattern setting values in JSON code format
+Event Pattern Configuration StatusDisplay event pattern settings in JSON code format

-• Click the Edit button to modify the event pattern
+• Edit button can be clicked to modify the event pattern

-• Click the Edit button to modify the description
+• Click the Edit button to edit the description

 Table.
-Alert Policy Detail - Detailed Information Tab Items
+Alert Policy Details – Details Tab Items

-Notification Recipient ListUser ID, creation date, last login, status information
+Notification recipient listUser ID, creation date and time, last login, status information

-• Click the More button to change the notification status (activated/deactivated) for that user or delete the user
+• Click the More button to change the notification status (enabled/disabled) for the user or delete the user

 DeleteDelete all selected users from the notification recipient list

-• Activated when you check the user to delete from the notification recipient list
+• Enabled when you check the users to delete from the notification recipient list

-MoreChange notification status for selected users from the notification recipient list (activated/deactivated)
+MoreChange the notification status (enable/disable) for the selected user in the notification recipient list

-• Activated when you check the user to change status from the notification recipient list
+• When you check the user whose status you want to change in the notification recipient list, it becomes enabled

-• Select the user to add in the Add Notification Recipient popup window
+• Add Notification Recipient Select users to add in the popup window

 Reference

-• Only users with login history (users who have registered email and mobile phone number) can be added as notification recipients.
+• Only users with a login history (users who have registered an email or mobile phone number) can be added as notification recipients.

 • You can add up to 100 notification recipients.

-• If there is no user to add, you can create a user on the Create User page of the IAM service.
-For details on user creation, refer to Creating a User.
+• If there is no user to add, you can create a user on the IAM service’s User Creation page.
+For detailed information on creating users, refer to Create User.

-• You can change the notification method (E-mail or SMS) by selecting the notification target as Service > Event Rule on the Notification Setting page.
-For details on notification settings, refer to Checking Notification Settings.
+• The notification reception method (E-mail or SMS) can be changed on the Notification Settings page after selecting the notification target as Service > Event Rule.
+For detailed information about notification settings, refer to 알림 설정 확인하기.

-• When adding a tag, after entering Key and Value values, you can select from the list of existing tag Keys and Values
+• When adding a tag, entering the Key and Value allows you to select from the list of previously created tag Keys and Values

 You can view the operation history of the event rule selected on the Alert Policy List page.

-• Can view operation details, operation date, resource type, resource name, operation result, operator information
+• You can view the task details, task date and time, resource type, resource name, task result, and operator information

-• Click the Settings button to change information items
+• Click the Settings button to modify information items

-• Can filter using Period Selection, User Time Zone, operator information input, Detailed Search
+• Filtering is possible using Period Selection, User Time Zone, entering operator information, and Detailed Search

 You can modify the event pattern.
-Follow these steps to modify the event pattern.
+To modify the event pattern, follow these steps.

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.

-2. On the Service Home page, click the Event Rule menu.
-You will be taken to the Event Rule List page.
+2. On the Service Home page, click the Event Rules menu.
+You will be taken to the Event Rules List page.

-3. On the Event Rule List page, click the event name for which you want to modify the event pattern.
-You will be taken to the Event Rule Detail page.
+3. Event Rule List page, click the event name to edit the event pattern.
+You will be taken to the Event Rule Details page.

-4. Click the Edit button in the Event Pattern Setting Status on the Event Rule Detail page.
-The Edit Event Pattern popup window will open.
+4. Click the Edit button in the Event Pattern Configuration Status on the Event Rule Details page.
+The Edit Event Pattern popup opens.

 5. After modifying the event pattern settings, click the Confirm button.
-A popup window will open announcing the event pattern modification.
+A popup notifying the event pattern modification will appear.

 6. Click the Confirm button.
 The event pattern modification is complete.

 You can delete unused event rules.
-Follow these steps to delete an event rule.
+To delete an event rule, follow these steps.

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.

-2. On the Service Home page, click the Event Rule menu.
-You will be taken to the Event Rule List page.
+2. On the Service Home page, click the Event Rules menu.
+You will be taken to the Event Rules List page.

-3. On the Event Rule List page, select the checkbox of the event rule to delete and click the Delete button.
-A popup window will open announcing the event rule deletion.
+3. On the Event Rule List page, select the checkbox of the event rule you want to delete, then click the Delete button.
+A popup notifying the deletion of the event rule will appear.

-• You can delete multiple event rules at the same time.
+• You can delete multiple event rules simultaneously.

 4. Click the Confirm button.
-The event rule is deleted.
+The event rule will be deleted.

 6 - Using ServiceWatch Agent

-Metric collection through ServiceWatch Agent is classified as custom metrics and incurs charges unlike metrics that are basically collected from each service, so be careful not to set up unnecessary metric collection.
-Make sure to set it up so that only metrics that need to be collected are collected.
+Metric collection through the ServiceWatch Agent is classified as custom metrics and, unlike the default metrics collected from each service, incurs charges, so you must be careful not to configure unnecessary metric collection.
+Ensure that only the metrics that need to be collected are collected.

 ServiceWatch Agent

-The agents that need to be installed on a server for custom metric and log collection of ServiceWatch can be largely divided into two types.
-Prometheus Exporter and Open Telemetry Collector.
+The agents that need to be installed on the server to collect custom metrics and logs for ServiceWatch can be divided into two main types.
+It is a Prometheus Exporter and Open Telemetry Collector.

-• For OS metric collection of the server, you can use Node Exporter for Linux servers and Windows Exporter for Windows servers depending on the OS type.
+• To collect OS metrics from servers, you can use Node Exporter for Linux servers and Windows Exporter for Windows servers, depending on the OS type.

 • Target